module-federation/aegis-host/README.md

 npm start
 ```

-### Datasource
+### Datasources

 In the above configuaton, Microlib uses the local filesystem for default persistence.
-Alternatively, you can install MongoDB and update the .env accordingly to change to database default persistence.
+Alternatively, you can install MongoDB and update the .env accordingly to change the default to Mongo.
 You can also update an individual model's datasource in the ModelSpec.

 ```shell
 brew install mongodb-community